School Visits

 in the Trenches

 How were countless lives saved during the Great War?
-An entertaining discussion led by our uniformed medical officer of the RAMC reveals the miracle of triage, scary but fascinating medical instruments, and the chain of evacuation that saw a wounded soldier back from no man's land to relative safety.
-Perfect for KS4 students studying "Medicine Through Time".
+This presentation describes the medical innovations that took place during this time that saved many lives.
+It includes a closer look at the chain of evacuation that saw a wounded soldier back from no man's land to relative safety.
+This supports KS4 students studying Injuries, Treatment and the Trenches, GCSE.
+(Pearson Edexcel)

 Weapons of